 In California, we have California health insurance special enrollment options available for all residents.
-Call our dedicated health insurance team at 855-231-6063 to get all of your health insurance questions answered.

 Open enrollment is standard for any individual who is applying for health insurance.
 It usually begins in November for health insurance coverage so that the coverage will start in January.

 However, situations can change which affects your health insurance coverage outside of this open enrollment period.
 Therefore there are ways to enroll in a health insurance plan outside of open enrollment to safeguard against unavoidable lapses.